airctic/icevision/faqs.rst

 How do I use Mantisshrimp ?
 ---------------------------

-Check out our tutorials, where it shows you how to perform end to end object detection task.
+Check out our `tutorials`_, where it shows you how to perform end to end object detection task.

 How do I Contribute ?
 ---------------------